pbenner/modhmm/README.md

     "Verbose"                         : 1
 }
 ```
 Coverage bigWig files must be placed in the directory `mm10-liver-embryo-day12.5`.
 Setting the option `Static` to true tells ModHMM that the provided bigWig files are not automatically generated and should not be overwritten.
+It is also possible to use BAM files for some of the features while for the remaining features bigWig files are given.

 ModHMM computes segmentations in several stages.
 At every stage the output is saved as a bigWig file, which can be inspected in a genome browser.
 The location and name of each bigWig file can be configured.
 A full set of all options is printed with `modhmm --genconf`.